-Each student will complete two written critiques of the readings, 5-6 pages each (or 1250-1500 words).
+Each student will complete two written critiques of the readings, 5-6 pages or 1250-1500 words.
 Each paper should be distributed to all class members via email by 12:30 pm the Monday before class.
 These response papers will be the starting point for our discussion each week and the authors are expected to help lead the discussion.
-To ensure even coverage, we will coordinate response papers during the first session.
+We will coordinate response papers during the first session.

 I expect the papers to be analytical response papers, not simply restatements of the main arguments.
 Rather than summaries, you should focus on the strengths and weaknesses of the readings, including addressing any debates between the readings as well as any interesting unanswered research questions raised by the authors.
 Do not feel obliged to address each article from the week.
 Rather, you may want to focus on one issue or debate and follow it through several pieces.
-The supplementary readings provide additional resources for this purpose and you are welcome to incorporate them.
+The supplementary readings provide additional resources and you are welcome to incorporate them.

-Book Review
+Manuscript Review